 Perfect Draft: 12th in a 12-Team ESPN PPR League

-In this edition of the Perfect Draft Series, I'll be walking through a perfect draft from the 12th slot in a 12-team PPR league.
+I'll be conducting a mock draft in the 12th spot of a 12-team ESPN full-PPR league.
 Each pick was optimized using projections and value-based rankings from the 4for4 Draft Hero tool.

 Draft Hero Settings